Idiopathic multicentric Castleman disease (iMCD)

 Rare Disease Organisation(s)

 There are currently no known organisations for Castleman disease in Australia.
 If you are aware of any Castleman disease organisations in Australia, please let us know via the Contribute page.
+If you are interested in starting an Australian organisation, please see Engaged, Ethical and Effective: A Guide for Rare Disease Organisation Leaders in Australia.

 For information on available government and social services that provide support for individuals with a rare disease, please visit the National and State Services pages.